-Barack Obama the Candidate pledged to end all this; however, none of his predecessor's policies have been clearly or effectively reversed, including his quiet refusal to re-sign the Rome Statute or come under the jurisdiction unknown, however, is whether the target is actually a of the ICC.
+Barack Obama the Candidate pledged to end all this; however, none of his predecessor's policies have been clearly or effectively reversed, including his quiet refusal of the ICC.
 Instead, Obama the President continues to hold prisoners indefinitely without trial in Guantanamo Bay, ignores domestic and international law, and pursues wars of aggression in ever more insidious and immoral ways: through extra-judicial assassinations using unmanned drones, CIA operatives, and small teams of Special Forces in countries with which we are not at war-Pakistan, Yemen, Somalia, et. al. Extra-judicial assassinations are a category of willful killing, a war crime.
 Indefinite detention in Guantanamo Bay without a trial is a war crime.
 Barack Obama is as guilty of war crimes as Bush, as Cheney, as Rumsfeld, as Tenet.